swcarpentry/python-novice-inflammation/episodes/02-numpy.md

 By default,
 only a few rows and columns are shown
 (with `...` to omit elements when displaying big arrays).
 Note that, to save space when displaying NumPy arrays, Python does not show us trailing zeros, so `1.0` becomes `1.`.

 > ## Importing libraries with shortcuts
 >
-> In this lesson we use the `import numpy` [syntax]({{ page.root }}/reference.html#syntax) to import NumPy.
+> In this lesson we use the `import numpy` [syntax]({{ page.root }}/reference.html#syntax)
-> However, shortcuts such as `import numpy as np` are frequently used.
-Importing NumPy this way means that after the
+> to import NumPy.
+However, shortcuts such as `import numpy as np` are frequently used.
+> Importing NumPy this way means that after the initial import, rather than writing
-> inital import, rather than writing `numpy.loadtxt(...)`, you can now write `np.loadtxt(...)`.
-Some
+> `numpy.loadtxt(...)`, you can now write `np.loadtxt(...)`.
+Some people prefer this as it is
-> people prefer this as it is quicker to type and results in shorter lines of code - especially for libraries
+> quicker to type and results in shorter lines of code - especially for libraries
 > with long names!
-You will frequently see Python code online using a NumPy function with `np`, and it's
+You will frequently see Python code online using a NumPy function with `np`,
-> because they've used this shortcut.
-It makes no difference which approach you choose to take, but you must be
+> and it's because they've used this shortcut.
+It makes no difference which approach you choose to
-> consistent as if you use `import numpy as np` then `numpy.loadtxt(...)` will not work, and you must use `np.loadtxt(...)`
+> take, but you must be consistent as if you use `import numpy as np` then `numpy.loadtxt(...)`
-> instead.
-Because of this, when working with other people it is important you agree on how libraries are imported.
+> will not work, and you must use `np.loadtxt(...)` instead.
+Because of this, when working with
+> other people it is important you agree on how libraries are imported.
 {: .callout}

 Our call to `numpy.loadtxt` read our file